 Day 19: Drive to Nyalam or Zang Mu: (296km) 6-7 hrs.

 Day 20: Drive back to Kathmandu (163km) 9-10 hrs.

 Day 21: Kathmandu extra activities and shopping and relaxing.

-Day 22: Transfer to airport for your onward flight.
+Day 22: Transfer to the airport for your onward flight.

-- Sightseeing by private vehicle with tour guide.
+- Sightseeing by private vehicle with the tour guide.

 - Four nights in your selected Kathmandu hotel with breakfast.

 - Flights (Kathmandu – Nepalgunj – Simikot) as per the itinerary.

 - Special trekking permits for the Nepalese part.

 - Porters and mules from Simikot to Hilsa border.